 How to Incorporate Rustic Furniture into Your Decor

 Rustic furniture and design is all the rage right now, but when you are looking to renovate your home, sometimes going rustic can make it seem like you are renovating in the wrong direction; so how can you incorporate rustic designs into your home without making your home seem outdated?
-Here are a few tips that can help you feature all your rustic pieces without making it feel like your biggest renovation chore was dusting of
+Here are a few tips that can help you feature all your rustic pieces without making it feel like your biggest renovation chore was dusting off the cobwebs.

 How to incorporate rustic designs into the modern home